Indigenous people seek stronger land rights at COP15 nature talks

 The move would help Canada's strategy of roughly doubling its protected land to meet the 2030 target.
 Yet clashes between some First Nations communities and provinces over resource extraction on land these groups want to protect remain obstacles.

-The First Nations community of Grassy Narrows in Canada said it opposes what it calls proposed demands by Ontario to allow logging on 20% of their land.
+The First Nations community of Grassy Narrows in Canada said it opposes what it calls proposed demands by Ontario to allow logging on 20% of their land in 2024.

 "We don't want them to just give us 80%, we want it all," said Grassy Narrows negotiator Joseph Fobister, of their estimated 7,000-square-kilometre (2,700-square-mile) territory.
 Fobister said Grassy Nations has asked Canada to protect the land as part of 30-by-30.